ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 1. Actually test and implement a database
 2. Finalize the ER diagrams for databases for each page
 ### Mitkumar's Goals
+1. Figure out how to fix gradle and dependency issue
+2. Reinstall android studio and reclone the repo

 ## Individual Progress & Issues
 ### Progress - Ryan